taimos/alexa-vui-generator/README.md

 ```
 const generator = require('alexa-vui-generator');

-generator.createVoiceInterface(intentGeneration, typeGeneration, 'alexa.json');
+generator.createLanguageModel(options, locale);
 ```

+`options` is an object which configures the generation of the language model

-`intentGeneration` is a function that returns a Promise resolving to a list of intents as expected by the Alexa Skill Builder
+* `intentCreators` is a function or an array of functions that return a Promise resolving to a list of intents as expected by the Alexa Skill Builder

-`typeGeneration` is a function that returns a Promise resolving to a list of types as expected by the Alexa Skill Builder
+* `typeCreators` is a function or an array of functions that return a Promise resolving to a list of types as expected by the Alexa Skill Builder

-`alexa.json` is the file name the created definition is written to
+* `invocation` is a string that denotes the invocation name of the skill
+* `postProcessor` is an optional function with one argument to post process the generated VUI

+`locale` is the locale that is generated and denotes the file name. (models/{locale}.json)

 ### Using intents.yaml

-You can use the provided function `generator.readIntentsFromYAML` as `intentGeneration` that reads the intents from a file called `intents.yaml` and adds the Amazon default intents.
+You can use the provided function `generator.readIntentsFromYAML` as a function in `intentCreators` that reads the intents from a file called `intents.yaml` and adds the Amazon default intents.

 Furthermore it expands the provided texts to allow variations in the language.
 See example for usage.